๐Ÿ‘๏ธComputer Vision and Image Processing

 Self-Check Questions

-1. Architectural evolution: What specific bottleneck does each R-CNN variant eliminate, and how does the solution work?
+1. Architectural evolution: What specific bottleneck does each R-CNN variant eliminate, and how does the replacement mechanism work?

-2. Speed vs. accuracy tradeoff: Why do single-stage detectors like YOLO achieve faster inference than Faster R-CNN, and what accuracy limitations might result?
+2. Speed vs. accuracy tradeoff: Why do single-stage detectors like YOLO achieve faster inference than Faster R-CNN, and what types of detection scenarios expose their accuracy limitations?

-3. Compare and contrast: How do FPN and SSD both address multi-scale object detection, and what distinguishes their approaches?
+3. Compare and contrast: How do FPN and SSD both address multi-scale object detection, and what distinguishes their approaches architecturally?

-4. Problem-solution matching: If you're building a system that must detect small objects in cluttered scenes, which architecture would you choose and why?
-Consider RetinaNet vs. standard Faster R-CNN.
+4. Problem-solution matching: You're building a system that must detect small objects in cluttered scenes.
+Which architecture would you choose and why?
+Consider RetinaNet vs. standard Faster R-CNN, and think about what role focal loss plays.